aws-samples/app-health-with-aws-load-balancer-controller/simple-multiarch-app/README.md

 ## Analysis
 The single-node test is designed to test the application's throughput under minor and significant loads.
 There is no difference in throughput under minor load (<40%) but app throughput that runs on Graviton is between 30%-50% higher than app throughput that runs on Intel under heavy load >70%.
 That's attributed to the minimal overhead of context-switch in Graviton compared to Intel's simultaneous multithreading.

-In the multi-node test, similar app throughput is tested across many nodes, which translates into cost.
-When the HPA threshold is crossed during >90% load, we see 7 Intel nodes compared to 3 Graviton nodes to achieve the same throughput.
+In the multi-node test, similar app throughput is tested across 50 nodes, which translates into cost.
+When the HPA threshold is crossed during >90% load, we see 30% better Graviton utilization, 56 Intel nodes compared to 43 Graviton nodes to achieve the same throughput.

 ## Conclusion